asadullahaziz/sudoku_solver/README.md

-A GUI Sudoku game waith a computer solver using backtracking algorithm
+A GUI Sudoku board game waith a computer solver using backtracking algorithm